apache/incubator-brooklyn/docs/use/guide/defining-applications/creating-yaml.md

 (if there's a lot of logic, it's recommended to write a blueprint YAML plugin or write the blueprint itself as a plugin, in Java or a JVM-supported language).

-In this case we're calling to the `entitySpec` DSL command which will do type-coercion so that the child entry is treated as an entity spec when the `memberSpec` is set.
+In this case we want to indicate that the parameter to `memberSpec` is an entity specification (`EntitySpec` in the underlying type system); the `entitySpec` DSL command will do this for us.
 The example above thus gives us 5 VMs identical to the one we created in the previous section.